csutanyu/objective-c-style-guide/README.md

 # mophie Objective-C Style Guide [Draft]

-This style guide outlines the mophie's Objective-C coding conventions.
+This style guide outlines mophie's Objective-C coding conventions.

 ## Introduction

-This guide was created to help facilitate readability and encourage best-practices for mophie employees when they are writing Objective-C code.
+This guide was created to help facilitate code readability and encourage best-practices for mophie employees when they are writing Objective-C code.
 This document is currently a draft.
 Employees and community members are encouraged to submit their suggestions via pull requests or tickets on GitHub.

 ## Credits